How to Date a Foreigner

 Having a cup of coffee is not the most common option for a date location.
 Surely, it all depends on individual preferences, but a date in Japan is more than just hanging out in a bar.
 Often it might be a half-day or a full-day event.

-Megan R. explains when dating a Japanese person (just like dating in Chinese culture):
+Megan R. explains when dating a Japanese person (similarly to dating in China):

 “Both the Chinese and the Japanese consider it bad luck to put chopsticks sticking up in the rice because it is associated with death.
 Something about chopsticks being used at some time to pick up the bones of the dead, I think/ Also, if you can use chopsticks and are eating with a group, use the small ends to feed yourself, and the big ends to pick up food from the collective bowls.”

-• Talking about social status, and career plans/achievements are absolutely accepted.
+4. Talking about social status, and career plans/achievements are absolutely accepted

 Leslie B. shares her experience dating a Japanese man: